jacob-gilbert/FlashcardDisplayer/README.md

 - Displays a word on the screen and clicking a button alternates to its definition
 - Can select a new random word to study and be given the word first
 - Can select a new random word to study and be given the definition first
+- Multiple word lists to sort flashcards based on knowledge level
+- Ability to shuffle the different lists

 ### Upcoming additions/changes
 - Adding words and definitions within the program